Malwarebytes VPN Review

 The Best of Malwarebytes VPN

-Malwarebytes is a pretty bare-bones VPN, with only apps for Windows, iOS, and Mac computers.
+Let’s get this out of the way: if you want a VPN for your router or Linux device, Malwarebytes is not the provider for you.
+It only offers its VPN for Windows, Mac, iOS, and Android.
 That being said, it did what we needed in terms of encryption, for fairly low prices.
 Let’s get into more details.

 - Won’t log traffic or IP addresses: Although Malwarebytes encrypted this information for us, they didn’t log it for themselves.
 Rather, their privacy policy states that they only logged our bandwidth usage and the public key that we used to connect to the VPN in the first place.